AdobeDocs/media-analytics.en/help/reporting/dimensions/site-id.md

 ## Dimension items

-Each item is the literal site ID value reported on `media.adStart`.
+Each item is the literal site ID value reported on [ad start](/help/implementation/events/ads/ad-start.md).